git-for-windows/git-for-windows.github.io/FAQ.md

 *Git for Windows* defaults to using [mintty](https://code.google.com/p/mintty/) terminal.
 Compared to default Windows console host, it provides normal multi-line cut&paste, working resizing, defaults to unicode font and avoids some bugs in the default console host.
 However it does not present itself as console to native applications (those *not* built with MSys or Cygwin), so in these applications:

- * Non-ascii output may be corrupted due to mismatch in character sets (MSys and Cygwin use utf-8 while Windows will fall back to the legacy dos codepages in this case).
+ * Non-ASCII output may be corrupted due to mismatch in character sets (MSYS2 and Cygwin use UTF-8 while Windows will fall back to the legacy DOS codepages in this case).
  * Interactive and full-screen applications won't work at all.

 There are several methods for working around these problems: